troytutors/TutorBiller/README.md

 relevant credentials in the .env file before running TutorBiller.

 ### Square
-You can always monitor your Square invoices [here](https://squareup.com/dashboard/invoices/overview).
+You can always monitor your Square invoices [here](https://squareup.com/dashboard/invoices/overview) in the production dashboard.
 The "sandbox" environment is a testing account for Square, while the "production" environment uses our official Square account to bill students.
-You can access Square API credentials, logs, documentation, access the sandbox dashboard, and more [here](https://developer.squareup.com/us/en).
+You can access Square API credentials, logs, documentation, the sandbox dashboard, and more [here](https://developer.squareup.com/us/en).

 ### Running the API
 If you are using TutorBiller to handle incoming billing requests, from the Troy Tutors Billing page,